ShingekiNoChikungunya/write-ups/FireShellCTF-2020/README.md

 ### Step 2
-To implement Dijkstra I based my code on this [C++ snippet](https://github.com/MaratonaAtUFSCar/Codigos/blob/master/graph/sssp/dijkstra/dijkstra_pq_adj_list.cpp).
+To implement Dijkstra I based my code in this [C++ snippet](https://github.com/MaratonaAtUFSCar/Codigos/blob/master/graph/sssp/dijkstra/dijkstra_pq_adj_list.cpp).
 I created an assign function too, to help me putting the correct values from the parse in the correct variables in my dijkstra code.

 ```python
 def assign(matrix):